pinedamg/mage2dock/DOCUMENTATION/content/guides/index.md

 docker-compose exec workspace bash
 ```

-## Install and configure Laravel
+## Install and configure Magento

-Let's install Laravel's dependencies, add the `.env` file, generate the key and give proper permissions to the cache folder.
+Let's install Magento's dependencies, add the `.env` file, generate the key and give proper permissions to the cache folder.

 ```
 $ root@workspace:/var/www# composer install
 $ root@workspace:/var/www# cp .env.example .env
 $ root@workspace:/var/www# php artisan key:generate
 $ root@workspace:/var/www# exit
-$root@server:~/laravel/laradock# cd ..
+$root@server:~/magento/mage2dock# cd ..
-$root@server:~/laravel# sudo chmod -R 777 storage bootstrap/cache
+$root@server:~/magento# sudo chmod -R 777 storage bootstrap/cache
 ```

-You can then view your Laravel site by visiting the IP address of your server in your browser.
+You can then view your Magento site by visiting the IP address of your server in your browser.
 For example:

 ```
 http://192.168.1.1
 ```

-It should show you the Laravel default welcome page.
+It should show you the Magento default welcome page.

 However, we want it to show up using your custom domain name, as well.